Services A-Z Pricing

 It is important to keep in mind that, particularly during a difficult separation, you as parents may also need some help.
 Accessing support as parents can be a central part of supporting your children, to give you the headspace and tools you need.
 There are plenty of resources available which can be tailored to your particular situation.
 In addition to useful online guidance and resources (such as those produced by Place2Be), some of our clients choose to work with a therapist.
 This can be beneficial on both an individual level (i.e. a therapist for personal support and wellbeing) and as a family (i.e. a family therapist who can help explore how best to discuss the separation with children and how to answer difficult questions they may have).
 A separation can be challenging but you do not need to go through it alone – having the tools and support in place can help you feel more prepared and promote your own emotional wellbeing, therefore enabling you to be in the best position to support your children.

-The aim of the Know Yourself, Grow Yourself, campaign is to encourage open communication about emotions and feelings.
-A divorce or separation is a crucial time to consider the mental health of the children and young people involved but, with the right approach and support, it need not have a long term impact on the emotional wellbeing of your children.
+The aim of the This is My Place campaign is to support the groups and systems surrounding children, to create inclusive and nurturing environments where children and young people feel they belong.
+A divorce or separation is a crucial time to consider the mental health of the children and young people involved but, with the right approach and support, it need not have a long-term impact on the emotional wellbeing of your children.
 Keeping in mind the bigger picture and taking an approach that promotes a harmonious parenting relationship in the long term can really make a difference both to you and your children.
 Utilise the many resources available and, where needed, seek professional/legal help from someone who, like you, keeps your children at the heart of everything.

 Further information